richrd/suplemon/README.md

  * Syntax highlighting with Text Mate themes
  * Autocomplete (based on words in the files that are open)
  * Easy Undo/Redo (Ctrl + Z, Ctrl + Y)
- * Copy & Paste, with multi line support (and native clipboard support on X11 / Unix)
+ * Copy & Paste, with multi line support (and native clipboard support on X11 / Unix and Mac OS)
  * Multiple files in tabs
  * Powerful Go To feature for jumping to files and lines
  * Find, Find next and Find all (Ctrl + F, Ctrl + D, Ctrl + A)